liftbridge-io/liftbridge/documentation/concepts.md

 ```
 Use case note:
-Please note that ordering within the partion is upheld but not over partitions.
-This means that the partioning strategy is of high importance, since an aggregated state cannot be achieved for a path dependend consumer subscribing to many streams (but perhaps on the same NATS subject).
-I.e. a consumer needing correct order of events can only subscribe to many streams if and only if the events are uncorrelated/independend between the partitions (and thus have order within a partition.)
-An architect would pay particular interest in making sure of independend and stateless workers when applying DDD.
+Please note that ordering within the partition is upheld but not across partitions.
+This means that the partitioning strategy is of high importance, since an aggregated state cannot be achieved for a path dependent consumer subscribing to many streams (but perhaps on the same NATS subject).
+I.e. a consumer needing correct order of events can only subscribe to many streams if and only if the events are uncorrelated/independent between the partitions (and thus have order within a partition.)
+An architect would pay particular interest in making sure of independent and stateless workers when applying DDD.
 Link of interest: https://dddcommunity.org/book/evans_2003/
 ```
 Additionally, streams can join a named load-balance group, which load balances messages on a NATS subject amongst the streams in the group.
 Load-balance